 THE WHITE HOUSE

-Directly advised and counseled Vice President Joe Biden on a broad policy portfolio, including all matters relating to clean energy technology, finance, and research and development, energy infrastructure, climate change and impacts on national security, the environment and water, resilience, climate smart cities and distressed communities.
+- Directly advised and counseled Vice President Joe Biden on a broad policy portfolio, including all matters relating to clean energy technology, finance, and research; development, energy infrastructure, climate change and impacts on national security, the environment & water, resilience, climate smart cities and distressed communities.

-Served as Secretary Moniz’s first of its kind, singular appointee to a city, embed as full-time federal staff at City Hall in Detroit to represent the President and Secretary while providing capacity, technical assistance and routine direct advice to the Mayor, Cabinet and community stakeholders, with a focus on advanced lighting, manufacturing, renewable energy, energy efficiency, sustainable clean transportation (mobility), green infrastructure, workforce and economic development.
+- At the request of the White House and by appointment of Secretary Moniz, served as first-ever, one-of- a-kind, appointee to a city, embedded as full-time federal staff at City Hall in Detroit to represent the President and Secretary while providing capacity, technical assistance and direct counsel to the Mayor of Detroit, his Cabinet and local community stakeholders.

 University of Michigan.
 Masters of Science.
 Natural Resource Policy & Behavior.
 Master’s Research: “Planning for the Strategic Redevelopment of Downtown Detroit” in partnership with the Detroit Economic Growth Corporation, Downtown Detroit Partnership, The Brookings Institution, A. Alfred Taubman College of Architecture and Urban Planning and Social Compact, Inc. Elected Representative on SNRE student government, Co-founded and edited the school’s monthly newsletter.
 Recipient, 2006 Connell Fellowship for Leadership.
 Completed degree in three semesters.

 University of Vermont.
 Bachelors of Science.
 Environmental Studies.
 Selected member of the Environmental Program search committee for tenure-track professor and as Teaching Assistant for core introductory Environmental Studies course.
 Awarded NCAA Division I Women's basketball scholarship.